gettingfunkier/setlog/README.md

-add group ['/' to finish]: biceps add group ['/' to finish]: back add group ['/' to finish]: triceps add group ['/' to finish]: shoulders add group ['/' to finish]: cardio add group ['/' to finish]: /
+add group ['/' to finish]: biceps add group ['/' to finish]: back add group ['/' to finish]: triceps add group ['/' to finish]: spelling mistake add group ['/' to finish]: shoulders add group ['/' to finish]: reporte add group ['/' to finish]: cardio add group ['/' to finish]: /

+ ➤ Unable to get data for 'spelling mistake': invalid group ➤ Unable to get data for 'reporte': invalid group

 [i] Workout generated in 'workouts/generated_workout.txt'!
 ```